 However, this design still had many flaws.
 Most notably, the winter wipers are not designed with aerodynamic spoilers.
 The large bulky blades catch wind during driving and often cause “lift” from the windshield, once again rendering them useless.
 For many years companies and manufacturers fought the bulky design of the winter blade but were never successful.
 That is why they always recommended returning to a “summer” blade for the summer, and then buying “winter” blades for the winter, even though the only difference was the protective wrapping.

-Along Came New Winter Wiper Technology: The Beam Blade
+Along Came New Winter Windshield Wiper Technology: The Beam Blade

 The beam wiper blade was created to eliminate all moving parts of the frame itself.
-In fact, the beam blade was also designed to remove the traditional frame, hence the term “frameless”.
+In fact, the beam blade does not have a traditional frame at all, hence the term “frameless”.

 Frameless blades have zero frame.
 They are pre-built with a natural curve so that they conform to the windshield without the use of hinges or levers.

 The beam blade uses two forces to correctly fit the windshield.
 The pressure from the spring of the wiper arm pressing it down against the windshield, and wind.
 Where traditional winter wipers were trying to avoid catching the wind due to lift off, new beam style technology uses the wind to its advantage pressing and holding the blade down against the windshield.

 Because beam blades have zero frame, engineers were able to utilize the extra gained space to create wind spoilers.
 These spoilers are engineered to catch the natural wind stream blowing across the windshield, and hold the wipers down firmly.
 This creates a better windshield wiper not only for the winter but for the summer also.

 Beam wipers have eliminated the need to switch back and forward between summer and winter blades.
 Beam blades perform better in both weather conditions due to their zero frame design and wind spoilers.

 Users now have the benifits of a durable winter blade and the performance of a premium summer fit.